 Here in far north Queensland, there are people working towards making living on country viable, affordable, even profitable.

-Sam Zaro lives at Coen, a tiny town on Cape York Peninsula, but his family’s country is a few hours drive east of there – on the east coast at Nesbit River.
+Sam Zaro lives at Coen, a tiny town on Cape York Peninsula, but his family’s country is a few hours drive away – on the east coast at Nesbit River.
 Sam sees a time in the not too distant future when his people will live on country, paying their way with appropriate business ventures and an eco-lodge designed to represent his people’s totem.

 If you can use your suburban block of land to secure finance, Sam says he should be able to do the same with his country, to make a sustainable life there for his people.